zwetekamm/CS261/README.md

 ---

-Programming assignments were partially completed and we had to complete implemention--and often debug--errors from the original code.
+Programming assignments were partially written and we had to complete implemention--and often debug--errors from the original code.

 Assignment 1: C Practice